Algeria

 Among the positive developments we noted:

-• The institution of a commission of magistrates and increased autonomy for the monitoring body.
+• The institution of a magistrates commission and increased autonomy for the monitoring body.

 • Mandatory quotas for women’s representation in elected bodies.